luizcarlosfaria/RESTheart/readme.md

 #### 2 - restheart.yml
 Used to configure **REST**Heart.

-Take a look at line 69: `mongo-uri: mongodb://mongodb` defines a connectionstring to worj with mongodb.
+Take a look at line 69: `mongo-uri: mongodb://mongodb` defines a connectionstring to work with mongodb.

 #### 3 - security.yml
 Used to configure authentication and authorization on **REST**Heart, by default i've produced some rules, like: